cocoon-yang/NN/README.md

-This a simple Neural Network in C++.
+This is a simple Neural Network in C++.

 For Windows user, if your working context is Visual Studio 2020, just open the command prompt, then go to '\tmp' folder, and trigger 'run.bat'.